-I am an actor and a playwright.
+I am a writing artist; a playwright.
 I was born and raised in America’s heartland.
 I stem from a large, loving, colorful and unapologetically flawed family that seasoned my imagination.
 From a very young age I listened and observed my aunts and uncles, friends, neighbors, cousins and play cousins express their emotions through passionately laced vernacular not found in the pages of Webster.
-They were complex souls spewing a mixture of fact, fiction and myth into intricately woven tales; both humorous and tragic.
-Some stories they shared openly, some were deeply hidden in the rhythm of their walk or the despair in their eyes; yet they thrived.
+Captivating audiences on front porches, street corners and beauty shops, they were complex souls spewing a mixture of fact, fiction and myth into intricately woven tales; both humorous and tragic.
+Some stories they shared openly, some were written in the rhythm of their walk or the despair in their eyes; hidden and deep.
 They are my tribe.
-I see them; the real them; the heart and soul of them.
+I see them.
+I hear the heart and soul of them even in their silence.
 I see the extraordinary in their seemingly ordinary lives.
 Beautiful people with dignity and pride, who are under-served, disenfranchised and sparsely represented on stage and screen.
-I want to change that.
+I will change that.

 I love dramas peppered with humor.
 I crave authentic storylines that celebrate the vast cultures and subcultures in America.
-I see their worth and want to ensure that those stories are regarded as American stories; not Black stories or Gay stories or Asian stories but American stories.
+I value their worth and want to ensure that those stories are normalized as American stories; not just Black stories or Latinx stories or Asian stories or LGBTQIA stories but American stories.
 After all, that is what they are.

-We often talk about getting our piece of the American pie but after everyone has taken their slice there are still crumbs left.
-Many people discard those crumbs because they don’t see the value in them; even though they come from the same pie.
-I see value in the crumbs; the least of us.
-I write about them.
+Getting our piece of the pie is a metaphor used to market the American dream.
+But after everyone has taken their slice there will still be crumbs left.
+Many people discard those crumbs ; even though they come from the same pie.
+I savor the crumbs; the least of us and I write stories about them.

 My gifts are rooted in theater.
 I earned my B.F.A. in acting (magna cum laude) from Howard University- College of Fine Arts.
 I studied Meisner Technique at Playhouse West in Los Angeles and was fortunate to receive private training from the great Trazana Beverley in New York.
 I have performed professionally Off-Broadway, in Regional theater and in films.
 Selected theater credits include: FKA Meridian, Isolation Inn (2021 Moving Arts virtual platform), 90011 South Central Speakeasy (2020 Antaeus Zip Code Plays on Spotify and Appletv), Eight Nights (Antaeus Theater), Insurrection: Holding History (Celebration Theater), Private Battle (Watts Village Theater/Cornerstone Theater), Tar Beach Incidentals (Westbeth Theater), Song of Sad Young Men (Producers Club Theater/ National Black Theater Festival), Really Rosie (Edison Theater) and A Raisin In The Sun (Ira Aldridge Theater).
 Film credits: Riot (Showtime), The Killer Next Door (Sundance), Three Man March and Faux Pas.